 To calculate capital turnover, divide the company's yearly sales by the shareholders' equity.
 The sales figure is listed on the company's income statement and you can find shareholders' equity on the balance sheet.
 Both financial statements are part of a firm's annual report.
 Suppose a corporation has $15 million in sales and $4 million in shareholders' equity.
 Dividing out, you get a capital turnover ratio of 3.75:1.

 One way of looking at the capital turnover ratio is to tell you how many dollars of sales you can expect from a dollar of capital.
-A 3.75:1 ratio means $1 will produce $3.75 in annual sales.
+A 3.75:1 ratio means $1 of investment capital will produce $3.75 in annual sales.
 However, this does not tell you anything about the profitability of the business.
-Another limitation of capital turnover is that it ignores the impact of borrowed capital, even though a significant portion of the annual sales may be generated by assets acquired by taking on debt.
+Another limitation of capital turnover is that it ignores the impact of borrowed capital, even though a significant portion of the annual sales may be generated by assets acquired by taking on debt such as loans.

 A Variation on Capital Turnover